 You’re not looking to be sold on expensive services that you do not absolutely need this minute.

 Let me tell you a little secret: In a pinch you could represent yourself.
 Of course, you still need to know how to do the paperwork, and have some sense of the strategy and tactics involved when deciding what to write.

 It does help to talk to somebody who knows what they are doing in this regard, and can save you a lot of time, but ultimately you could do it yourself, and that’s better than going with somebody you don’t trust.
 (Obviously, the best option is to hire somebody you do trust).

 File a Response With the Court Within 30 Days (or Hire an Attorney)

 You must file a response with the court within 30-days of when you were served with the lawsuit.
 Portfolio Recovery Associates wants one thing more than anything else: They want you to fail to get your answer filed in time.

 If you fail to file a timely response, Portfolio Recovery Associates may be able to get a “default judgment” against you.
 That means, without your input, the court will give Portfolio Recovery Associates a judgment against you for the full amount it is asking for.
 Portfolio Recovery Associates can seek a judgment against you as soon as you blow the 30-day deadline.
 Even if a later court hearing date has already been scheduled.

 Don’t blow the deadline.

 Remember, even if you do properly represent yourself, it is possible for a biased trial court to hand an unearned victory to Portfolio Recovery Associates, so that is another good reason to hire an attorney to represent you, because a good attorney will also protect your ability to appeal if necessary.

-I’m attorney, Ian Chowdhury and I defend California consumers against debt collection lawsuits.
-Find out how to schedule a free 15-minute telephone consultation.
+I’m attorney, Ian Chowdhury and I defend California consumers against debt-collection lawsuits.
+Find out how to schedule a free 15-minute virtual consultation.